oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - Different team members program different missions
 - We all review each other's code
 - We help each other debug problems
-- We learn from each other's programming techniques
+- We sometime learn from each other's programming techniques

 **Key Point:** Good programming is about clear thinking, testing, and iteration!